EliCash82/mutantmoneyball/README.md

 ```

-Recipe 3: Plot X-Men team members on a graph in which the X axis represents total number 1980s issues each member appears in and the Y axis represents total value of 1980s issues each member appears in.
+**Recipe 3**: Plot X-Men team members on a graph in which the X axis represents total number 1980s issues each member appears in and the Y axis represents total value of 1980s issues each member appears in.
 Do this with value data pulled from ebay.

 ```
 > library(dplyr)